-An advent calendar might be too flippant for your cause.
+Is an advent calendar too flippant for your cause?
 This depends to some extent on your tone of voice.
 If you have a serious cause, it is possible.
-See this example from Bliss who are sharing stories via their calendar (see also #blissadvent on Twitter).
+For example Bliss shared stories via a calendar on their website and via #blissadvent on Twitter).

 Can you sustain it?

 24 days is a long time to do one thing.

 How can you maintain momentum over 24 days?
 Avoid a slump in the middle by planning your content carefully.
 What existing content could you use and what would you need to produce from scratch?
 Can you link in with other big days in December?

 Do you have the resources to publish and respond to comments over a whole month including weekends and into the holidays?
 You can schedule posts via publishing tools such as Hootsuite but will need to keep an eye on responses.